samkap/eleventy-netlify-boilerplate/posts/2022-10-01-what-it-was-like-to-write-a-book-part-2.md

 There are a few things that I noticed or learned while writing.

+## Software

+For ideas, I wrote in Notion.
+I like writing in Notion generally and find the clean UI helpful in staying focused on ideas.
+Plus, it's on my phone, too, so I could jot down ideas and make to-do lists.
+I also had endless links on another doc that was easy to reference.
+When they started taking chapter section forms, I moved them into Word (through Office365).
+Finally, I used Grammarly just when I was editting: before turning in a draft or the final stages.
+Grammarly plus Word, though, were very buggy, and Grammarly couldn't support large docs (and neither could my CPU).
+Notion's web app and Grammarly's browser extension were probably smoother.

 ## Separate building and editting

 I learned a lesson about writing that I knew was true about design: There needs to be a phase for building what the core concepts are and another stage for editing and making everything flow together.
 My editors and publisher knew that, but I hadn't made the connection with design.
 I wish I could recall where I heard something decades ago: that design was about 90% planning and problem-solving and 10% of design software.
 The software didn't solve the problem or make the design good.
 It was for composing the other 90%.